portsmouth/gravy/docs/API.md

 <a name="Gravy+getVersion"></a>

 ### gravy.getVersion() ⇒ <code>Array</code>
-Returns the current version number of the snelly system, in the format [1, 2, 3] (i.e. major, minor, patch version)
+Returns the current version number of the Gravy system, in the format [1, 2, 3] (i.e. major, minor, patch version)

 **Kind**: instance method of [<code>Gravy</code>](#Gravy)
 <a name="Gravy+getRaytracer"></a>